kyukyu-swe/latent_mas_iot/README.md

 💫 If you find **LatentMAS** helpful, please kindly give us a star ⭐️ and cite below.
 Thanks!

 ```
-@article{latentmas,
+@article{zou2025latentmas,
   title={Latent Collaboration in Multi-Agent Systems},
-  author={ Zou, Jiaru and Yang, Xiyuan and Qiu, Ruizhong and Li, Gaotang and Tieu, Katherine and Lu, Pan and Shen, Ke and Tong, Hanghang and Choi, Yejin and He, Jingrui and Zou, James and Wang, Mengdi and Yang, Ling },
+  author={Zou, Jiaru and Yang, Xiyuan and Qiu, Ruizhong and Li, Gaotang and Tieu, Katherine and Lu, Pan and Shen, Ke and Tong, Hanghang and Choi, Yejin and He, Jingrui and Zou, James and Wang, Mengdi and Yang, Ling},
-  year={2025},
+  journal={Preprint},
-  journal={Preprint}
+  year={2025}
 }
 ```